Mental Health Care Treatment

 With time, psychiatric care, medication, 24 hour support, structure, nutrition, sleep, therapy, and recreation, mental illness becomes mental wellness.
 Factually speaking, the two cornerstone’s girding D’Amore Heathcare’s philosophy ensure the best delivery of these repeated healing practices.

 Human beings do not create healthy habits by accident.
-A healthy habit requires modeling, guidance, education, self-awareness and positive reinforcements.
-Treating mental illness requires new patterns of behavior and thinking.
-For these to last, both Gracious Redundancy and Positive Reinforcements need to be present so new memories, endorphins, dopamine, hormonal balances not only stabilize the other simultaneous biochemical processes, but give way to self-regulation.
-Often, it’s not possible for the patient to give enough grace or positive reinforcement to themselves.
-But, provided with close supervision, encouragement, prompting and reassurance, healthy habits become the patient’s new normal, due to the external force of D’Amore’s careful delivery of services.
+Because, a healthy habit requires modeling, guidance, education, self-awareness and positive reinforcements.
+Also, treating mental illness requires new patterns of behavior and thinking.
+For these to last, both Gracious Redundancy and Positive Reinforcements need to be present so new memories, endorphins, hormonal balances not only stabilize the other simultaneous biochemical processes, but give way to self-regulation.
+Furthermore, it’s not possible for the patient to give enough grace or positive reinforcement to themselves.
+Hense, provided with close supervision, encouragement, prompting and reassurance, healthy habits become the patient’s new normal, due to the external force of D’Amore’s careful delivery of services.

 Mental illness progresses in silence, distortion and disorder, literally creating more disorder.
-Mental illness deepens and broadens in the quiet and the dark.
-Any mental illness reduces self-efficacy (the ability to problem solve through life’s unexpected events) and human connection.
+Furthermore, Mental illness deepens and broadens in the quiet and the dark.
+Also, any mental illness reduces self-efficacy (the ability to problem solve through life’s unexpected events) and human connection.
 In the silence, shame’s voice(s) have power.
 But, in D’Amore’s care, shame has no home.
 Our patients learn to live independently with their diagnosis.
-Dignity replaces shame and problem solving overpowers isolation.
+Dignity replaces shame and problem-solving overpowers isolation.